 Who is He?
 The late, great Jim Morris was born in 1935 won many bodybuilding titles, notably Mr USA in 1972, Mr America in 1973, and the IFBB Masters Olympia in 1996.

-He mostly competed at a time when black people and homosexuals were openly discriminated against in the bodybuilding world but still won titles despite being black and openly gay.
+He mostly competed at a time when black people and homosexuals were openly discriminated against in the bodybuilding world.
+Yet still won titles despite being black and openly gay.

 When Did He Become Vegan?
 At the age of 50 (1985) he became a vegetarian, and in 2000 he became a vegan.